klenin/cats-main/CodingStyle.md

 * Joins MUST use `JOIN` keyword, not comma.
 * `CHECK`, `FOREIGN KEY` and `UNIQUE` constraints SHOULD be named.
 * Each foreign key MUST contain `ON DELETE` clause.
+* Migrations MUST be located in `migrations` subdirectory and MUST be named according to pattern `YYYYMMDD-migration-name.sql`.

 ## Compatibility
 * Code from `cats-main` and `cats-problem` repositories MUST be compatible with Perl v5.10.